whu-asurams/tracing_WordPress_php_files/README.md

 # tracing_WordPress_php_files
 A reverse engineering project that traces file loading in wordpress system.

+- The file "pseudocompiler.php" is created for the usage inside the wordpress system.
+- The file "pcompilerOutput.txt" is the log file of the trace results.

 ## There are two classes
 1. analyzer